HansS/lab-book-v2/unit_1_discovery/week_2.md

 ### Goals and Objectives

-Week two covers the following topics:
+Week two covers the following topics: programming logic, using the Scratch programming language, building from a prototype

-The goal of this week is to
+The goal of this week is for the students to start thinking programmatically, solve problems creatively using programming logic and creating from a prototype.

-Non-technical topics include:
+Non-technical topics include: creative problem-solving, logic, story-telling

 ###Module Outline